Pyrox004/rock-paper-scissors/README.md

 Rock Paper Scissors

 Simple Rock–Paper–Scissors game in JavaScript for The Odin Project.
-Runs in the browser console.
+Has interactive UI.

 How to Play